seung-lab/fastremap/README.md

 - remap: Custom relabeling of values in an array from a dictionary.
 - remap_from_array: Same as remap, but the map is an array where the key is the array index and the value is the value.
 - remap_from_array_kv: Same as remap, but the map consists of two equal sized arrays, the first containing keys, the second containing values.
+- asfortranarray: Perform an in-place matrix transposition for square and cubic arrays, standard numpy algorithm otherwise.
+- ascontiguousarray: Perform an in-place matrix transposition for square and cubic arrays, standard numpy algorithm otherwise.

 ```python
 import fastremap